ebrahemgh/reding-notes301/reading07.md

 HTTPS is required for requests that use an API key, and recommended for requests that use a client ID.
 HTTPS is also required for applications that include sensitive user data - such as a user's location - in requests.

 Required parameters in a geocoding request

+Did you get your API key?
+yes
+Did you get your API key?
+yes
+Did you get your API key?
+yes
+Did you get your API key?
+yes